truongdeveloper98/eShopTruongSport/README.md

 - Choose profile to run or press F5
 ## How to contribute
 - Fork and create your branch
-- Create Pull request to us.
+- Create Pull request to
-jsdhkjshd